Search results for

 Screen record detection

 Android 15 will allow apps to detect when they are being screen-recorded.
-For apps that perform sensitive operations, developers can invoke APIs to allow the content to be hidden within such screen recordings.
+For apps that perform sensitive operations, developers can invoke APIs to hide the content within such screen recordings.

 End-to-end encryption of contact keys